What is an Apprenticeship?

 Apprenticeship Navigator Webinar Series

-“Funding Apprenticeships” webinar topic focused on employer’s options to fund apprenticeships.
-Each webinar addresses apprenticeships for workforce retention, development, and succession planning.
-Each webinar covers a specific topic in 15 minutes which is recorded and posted on georgiamountainsworks.com.
+Each webinar in the Apprenticeship Navigator Webinar Series covers a specific topic about Registered Apprenticeships in 15 minutes.
 Apprenticeship Navigator is facilitated by Workforce Strategies Group, through Georgia Mountains Works Sector Strategy and WorkSource Georgia Mountains, and is funded by the U.S. Department of Labor’s SAEF grant to expand registered apprenticeship programs (RAPs).